openshift/training/beta-1-setup.md

         ~/origin/_output/local/bin/linux/amd64/openshift start master \
         --nodes=192.168.133.3

+TODO: should be much smaller for beta1, assuming we still use this method
 1. Now that OpenShift is running, we have a running etcd.
 So we can tell it about our Flannel network config: